Tool Calling¶

 - Select Tools: Choose appropriate tools for the task

-- Execute Commands: Run kubectl, bash, or MCP commands
+- Execute Commands: Run kubectl, limited bash, or MCP commands

 - Report Results: Explain outcomes to the user